-Habitat The specific area of environment in which a particular type of plant or animal lives by the U.S. Fish and Wildlife Service as part of their enforcement of the
+Habitat The specific area of environment in which a particular type of plant or animal lives by the United States Fish and Wildlife Service as part of their enforcement of the

 HCP Abbreviation for Habitat Conservation Plan.
 A planning document that is required duplicate.
 LCS/LCSD are evaluated to assess overall method performance and are the primary indicators of laboratory performance.
-In general, laboratory control the primary indicators of laboratory performance.
-In general, laborate samples are similar in composition as the environmental samples, contain known concentrations of all the analytes of interest, and undergo the same preparatory and determinative procedures as the environmental samples.
+In general, laboratory control samples are similar in composition as the environmental samples, contain known concentrations of all the analytes of interest, and undergo the same preparatory and determinative procedures as the environmental samples.
 An LCS/LCSD may be analyzed to provide information on the precision of the analytical method.